AckslD/nvim-neoclip.lua/README.md

 ```
 * `history`: The max number of entries to store (default 1000).
 * `enable_persistent_history`: If set to `true` the history is stored on `VimLeavePre` using [`sqlite.lua`](https://github.com/tami5/sqlite.lua) and lazy loaded when querying.
+* `continuous_sync`: If set to `true`, the runtime history is synced with the persistent storage everytime it's changed or queried.
+  If you often use multiple sessions in parallel and wants the history synced you might want to enable this.
+  Of by default cause it might cause delays since the history is written to file everytime you yank something.
+  Although, I don't really notice a slowdown.
+  Alternatively see `db_pull` and `db_push` functions [below](#sync-database).
 * `db_path`: The path to the sqlite database to store history if `enable_persistent_history=true`.
   Defaults to `vim.fn.stdpath("data") .. "/databases/neoclip.sqlite3` which on my system is `~/.local/share/nvim/databases/neoclip.sqlite3`
 * `filter`: A function to filter what entries to store (default all are stored).